 Whatever he’s doing now isn’t really important for your future.
 What matters is to get yourself into a place where you can make the right decision about whether you should try to get him back.
 It’s YOUR happiness that matters now.

 To get to that place you may need some help.
-I have created a guide exactly for this, a guide which help you to get your ex boyfriend back.
-Check it out by clicking the link below.
+I have created a guide exactly for this, a guide which will help you to get your ex boyfriend back.
+Check it out below.